-Babylonstoren farm spans some 580 hectares and produces plums and citrus fruit for export.
-In addition, 3,5 hectares (8 acres) are given over to our formal fruit and vegetable gardens that inform much of the farm’s activities and facilities.
-We also have 72 hectares (178 acres) under vine and produce 13 different grape varieties with our highest vines – pinot noir and chardonnay – lying against the Simonsberg mountains at some 600 metres above sea level.
+Our wines are produced in a state-of-the-art winery and are made to showcase the soils and climate where its grapes are grown.
+We have 94 hectares (232 acres) under vine and produce 13 different grape varieties with our highest vines – pinot noir and chardonnay – lying against Simonsberg at some 600 metres above sea level.
 Some of the vines on the farm were planted by the farm’s previous owners, the Louw family, who lived here for four generations.
 The Louws were grape growers for the former Simondium Co-operative Winery and other large wineries in the area.
-In addition, there are plantings established in 2008 and 2009 under the stewardship of viticulturist Hannes Aucamp.

 Wine Tasting & Tours

 – The Tasting Room is open daily – from 10h00 to 17h00 in winter and 10h00 to 18h00 in summer.

 – The cost of wine tasting starts at R70 p.p. for six wines (extra per flagship wine: Chardonnay R20, Nebukadnesar R30 and Sprankel R35).
 We also offer a tasting of our three-year-old balsamic vinegar and olive oil for R50.

 -Daily cellar tours depart from the Tasting Room shop area at 11h00, 13h00, 15h00 and 17h00.
 Tours of our olive oil plant (including tasting) take place at 10h00, 12h00, 14h00 and 16h00.

 Booking is advisable – please phone 021 863 3852 or email firstname.lastname@example.org